General Tso’s Chicken is a popular meal when eating out at a Chinese restaurant, but it is so easy to make at home and

 I’ve always seen that little spicy icon next to General Tso’s Chicken on a menu, and it scared me away from trying it.
-I don’t get along with spicy foods, but when Justin found this recipe he wanted to try, I figured I would give it a chance.
+I don’t get along with spicy foods.
+When Justin found this recipe he wanted to try, I figured I would give it a chance.

-Making recipes like this at home gives me the opportunity to modify it so that it works well for our family.
-I knew the boys wouldn’t want this with the spicy sauce on it, so after I cooked the chicken, I saved set aside a few pieces for them before putting all of the chicken in the sauce.
+Making recipes at home gives me the opportunity to modify it so that it works well for our family.
+I knew the boys wouldn’t want this with the spicy sauce on it.
+After I cooked the chicken, I set aside a few pieces for them before putting it in the sauce.

-Since we knew we liked the flavor, we said we would try again in a few nights when Justin didn’t have meetings, and the boys didn’t have their swim lessons.
-This time, once we made it with everything we wanted, and made enough of it, we were extremely pleased with the recipe!
+Since we knew we liked the flavor, we said we would try again in a few nights.
+We were extremely pleased with the meal.
+After we made it with everything we wanted.
+And made enough of it!

-The original recipe doesn’t say to make it with rice, but it’s a little plain without it as we learned the first night.
-Also, the photos show the chicken on a bed of white rice, but I always cook with brown rice, so I made that instead.
-The recipe doesn’t have red pepper in it either, but Justin wanted that, and it did add a lot to the flavor of the dish (not to mention gave us a bit of
+The original recipe doesn’t say to make it with rice.
+But it’s a little plain without it as we learned the first night.
+The photos showed the chicken on a bed of white rice.
+I always cook with brown rice, so I made that instead.
+The recipe doesn’t have red pepper in it either, but Justin wanted that.
+It did add a lot to the flavor of the dish (not to mention gave us a bit of

 Step by Step

-I started by preparing the rice in my rice steamer, then cutting the chicken breasts into bite-sized chunks and coating them with cornstarch.
+I started by preparing the rice in my rice steamer.
+Cut the chicken breasts into bite-sized chunks and coating them with cornstarch.
 It took about 1/4 cup of cornstarch.
-This was the first time I had ever used cornstarch as a breading, and I liked the texture that the chicken had much better than breading with flour or breadcrumbs.
+This was the first time I had ever used cornstarch as a breading.
+I liked the texture that the chicken had much better than breading with flour or breadcrumbs.